Top 10 Workers Comp Questions We Are Asked Most Often

 5. Where do you see the most money being wasted in the Workers Compensation system?

 What part of the Workers Comp system causes employers to pay more $?

 That is not necessarily an easy question to answer.
-Many facets to workers comp increase the payouts on a WC claim.
+Many facets of workers comp increase the payouts on a WC claim.